circleci/circleci-docs/jekyll/_cci2/caching.md

 ### Using a Lock File

-Language dependency manager lockfiles (for example, `Gemfile.lock` or `yarn.lock`) may be a useful cache key.
+Language dependency manager lockfiles (for example, `Gemfile.lock` or `yarn.lock`) checksums may be a useful cache key.

 An alternative is to do `ls -laR your-deps-dir > deps_checksum` and reference it with {% raw %}`{{ checksum "deps_checksum" }}`{% endraw %}.
 For example, in Python, to get a more specific cache than the checksum of your `requirements.txt` file you could install the dependencies within a virtualenv in the project root `venv` and then do `ls -laR venv > python_deps_checksum`.